How to boost your broadband speed

 When you signed up to your broadband deal, your provider will have told you what speed your line is capable of and the speed you are likely to receive on your specific package.
 If you've forgotten, call your provider and ask.
 Bear in mind the speed you should be getting is not necessarily the advertised speed.

-In a lab, in perfect conditions, wifi can be very fast indeed – easily capable of delivering 100% of any commercially available broadband package's speed to a wireless device via your router.
-However, in the real world, with walls and radio signals and neighbours' routers all vying for space amid the airwaves, wifi is generally a lot slower than the speed you should expect via an Ethernet cable.
+In a lab, in perfect conditions, Wi-Fi can be very fast indeed – easily capable of delivering 100% of your broadband package's speed to a wireless device via your router.
+However, in the real world, with walls and radio signals and neighbours' routers all vying for space amid the airwaves, Wi-Fi is generally a lot slower than the speed you should expect via an Ethernet cable.
+This situation is steadily improving as Wi-Fi 6 becomes more common and Wi-Fi 7 is now offered on one or two packages.

 Often, yes.
 Sometimes no. There are a number of tricks and tips in this guide to help you improve the speeds around your home.